angular-schule/website-articles/blog/2017-12-pure-immutable-operations/README.md

   constructor(private arr: any[]) { }

   /**
-   * Creates a shallow copy of the array
+   * Create a shallow copy of the array
    */
   clone = () => [...this.arr];

   /**
-   * Adds one element to the end of the array
+   * Add one element to the end of the array
    */
   push = newElement => [...this.arr, newElement];

   /**
-   * Removes the last element from the array
+   * Remove the last element from the array
    */
   pop = () => this.arr.slice(0, -1);

   /**
-   * Adds one elements to the front of the array
+   * Add one elements to the front of the array
    */
   unshift = (newElement) => [newElement, ...this.arr];

   /**
-   * Removes the first element from the array
+   * Remove the first element from the array
    */
   shift = () => this.arr.slice(1);

   /**
-   * Sorts the elements of an array
+   * Sort the elements of an array
    */
   sort = compareFn => this.clone().sort(compareFn);

   /**
-   * Removes an element by index position
+   * Remove an element by index position
    */
   delete = index => [...this.arr.slice(0, index), ...this.arr.slice(index + 1)];

   /**
-   * Removes existing elements and/or adds new elements *
+   * Remove existing elements and/or adds new elements *
    * @param start Index at which to start changing the array
-   * @param deleteCount An integer indicating the number of old array elements to remove.
+   * @param deleteCount An integer indicating the number of old array elements to remove
    * @param elements The elements to add to the array, beginning at the start index.
    *                 If you don't specify any elements, splice() will only remove elements from the array.
    */